How To Build A Sales Culture That Fosters High Performers

-Why do you think RollWorks sales is an exciting place to work?
+Why do you think RollWorks Sales is an exciting team to work on?

 I’m definitely aware there are a lot of companies hiring at the moment for top Sales talent, but there are some key things that stand out when I think about why RollWorks is an exciting place to work.

 We provide Sales reps a fair opportunity to hit and overachieve their quota, and we want every Account Executive to see their number as realistic.
 The onboarding program I mentioned before is incredibly supportive in helping new hires ramp up and settle into the RollWorks Sales organization.